 Did this story move you, inspire you or motivate you to take action?
 Let us know by leaving a comment below.

 Love this story?
-Use the social media icons above to share it via Facebook or Twitter and help spread Lindsey’s story and DesignGood’s message of creativity & contribution.
+Use the social media icons above to share it via Facebook or Twitter and help spread Lindsey’s story and DesignGood’s message of creativity and contribution.